harness/developer-hub/release-notes/delegate.md

   In Custom SM configuration, decrypting secrets using the SSH connection to validate delegate selection fixed this issue.

 - Deployments consistently failed during the same stage.
-(PL-38247)
+(PL-38247, ZD-42721)

    This issue was fixed by updating the delegate YAML.
-Startup now fails when you use a legacy delegate image with an immutable delegate.
+Delegate startup now fails when you use a legacy delegate image with an immutable delegate.

 #### April 22, 2023, Harness version 79111, Harness Delegate version 79106